mtlynch/mtlynch.io/_posts/2018-01-18-how-to-hire-a-cartoonist.md

   * Alternatively, recognizes the project as open-ended, and grants creative freedom to their cartoonist
 * Respects the freelancer's craft
   * Understands that the work takes time and skill
-* Is respectful even when rejecting work
+* Provides constructive feedback
-  * Provides constructive criticism instead of simply bashing the piece
+  * Doesn't simply bash the artist's work

 ## 1. Start with a small job